pchemguy/spec-kit/templates/capabilities/capabilities.md

 ### Validation

-The LLM MUST validate the candidate capability set and NFFF aspect classification against the declarative rules defined in this module.
+The LLM MUST validate the candidate capability set against the declarative rules defined in this module.

 Validation MUST proceed in the following order.
 If any validation step fails, the LLM MUST:

 1. apply the correction defined for that step;
-2. revise only the affected capability, capability boundary, signal association, or NFFF table entry where possible;
+2. revise only the affected capability, capability boundary, or signal association where possible;
 3. preserve unaffected valid decisions;
 4. restart validation from Step 1.

-The LLM MUST return only an output where all validation steps pass.
+The LLM MUST NOT generate the final report until all validation steps pass.

 ---